 This morning, Guy added: “He was the only survivor of his group of friends outside the Carillon bar.
 He is fighting, hanging in there.”

-5 November 2015: Why the surveillance state will increase crime, undermine trust in the UK’s digital economy, and put one million children at risk
+5 November 2015: Why the surveillance state will increase crime and put one million children at risk

 The British government has published proposed revisions to the Investigatory Powers Bill, which retains elements of the so-called ‘Snooper’s Charter’.
-If it secures Parliamentary approval – which is not certain – the Bill will be significant because it mandates telecommunications providers and ISPs to retain all customers’ phone and internet data for up to a year.
+If it secures Parliamentary approval, the Bill will force telecoms providers and ISPs to retain all customers’ phone and internet data for up to a year.
 Ministers, not judges, may have the final say in whether to seize records.

-So, beyond the vital questions of whether the scheme is either acceptable or viable – which are explored in detail below – a key question must be: are ISPs and telecoms providers ready for it, given that they’re being placed in the front line of the government’s plans?
+So, a key question must be: are ISPs and telecoms providers ready for it, given that they’re in the front line of the government’s plans?

-But back to TalkTalk.
-The company’s CEO Dido Harding went as far as claiming the Data Protection Act itself as her defence against widespread criticism of account data being stored ‘unsalted’.
+TalkTalk CEO, Dido Harding, went as far as claiming the Data Protection Act as her defence against criticism of account data being stored ‘unsalted’.
 The Act fails to make data encryption a legal requirement, allowing providers like TalkTalk to hide behind its poorly worded terms.

 So this all-too-public failure of a major communications provider to secure customer data should serve as a warning to Whitehall: it will be open season on the internet records of UK businesses and private citizens should the amended Bill pass through Parliament, because their allure will be irresistible to criminals.

 ISPs, telcos, mobile providers, and others, will be expected to secure all that data from day one, even though there is no legal obligation on them to encrypt it.
-And as dozens of separate private sector entities, their response will inevitably be piecemeal, rather than a co-ordinated national strategy.
+And as dozens of separate private companies, their response will be piecemeal, rather than a co-ordinated national strategy.

-By – in effect – leaving it up to the market to decide how best to react to a centralised programme of national intelligence gathering, the government’s plan has the makings of being a dangerous ideological gamble with citizens’ personal security.
-Common sense suggests that these facts alone risk increasing cybercrime and decreasing national security, rather than bolstering the government’s fight against terrorism, organised crime, and abusers.
+By leaving it up to the market to decide how best to react to a centralised programme of national intelligence gathering, the government’s plan has the makings of being a dangerous ideological gamble with citizens’ data security.
+Common sense suggests that this fact alone risks increasing cybercrime and decreasing national security, rather than bolstering the government’s fight against terrorism, organised crime, and abusers.

 • Lording it over the Bill?